So you want to become wealthy? Have you ever wondered how others who have started with nothing retire with over $1 million in assets?

-In continuation of his previous books, Thomas Stanley just released “Stop Acting Rich and Start Living Like a Real Millionaire.”
-The evidence he presents goes against the grain of what we typically see in the media and what most people assume how the wealthy live.
-After reading his previous work, I just had to read this latest book.
-I’ll review and discuss some interesting information I found.
+To continue the theme, Stanley released a follow-up, Stop Acting Rich… and Start Living Like a Real Millionaire in 2009.
+The evidence he presents goes against the grain of what we typically see in the media and how most people assume the wealthy live.

-Three Types of Wealthy
+The Three Types of Wealthy

 The only way you will become rich is to play extraordinary defense like those millionaires at the other end of the continuum: by living well below your means, by planning, savings and investing.
 We need to stop acting rich, and you need to adopt the values and lifestyles of self-made millionaires.

-How Wealthy are you?
+How Wealthy Are You?

 Use the Wealth Equation to determine how you stack up.
 Simply stated, your net worth [augmented] should equal 10 percent of your age times your annual realized household income (0.10 x age x income = expected net worth).
 If your actual net worth is above this expected figure, I consider you’re affluent, given your age and income characteristics.

 The threshold WX for those included in the BA group was 1.84.
 The median WX for those in this category was 2.49.
 In other words, the “typical” member of the BA group had an actual net worth that was 2.49 times the expected figure, given this age and income at the time he first reached the seven-figure wealth threshold.
 The IA, interesting enough, had a much lower net worth respective of their age: The IA millionaires ranked in the bottom quartile along the WX continuum.
 The highest WX within this group was 0.880; the median WX was only 0.665.
-This means that the typical IA had an actual net worth that was only 66.5 percent of what was expected, given his age and income at the time of hitting the millionaire threshold.
+This means that the typical IA had an actual net worth that was only 66.5% of what was expected, given his age and income at the time of hitting the millionaire threshold.

-Tax the Rich
+Tax the Rich?

 The average IA paid more in income tax than the typical BA generated in income during a year: $95,847 versus $89,167.
 Overall, IAs pay nearly six times more in tax than the BAs.
 IAs pay the equivalent of about 10 percent of their wealth each year in tax.
-BAs pay less than 2 percent.
+BAs pay less than 2%.
 The large tax burden associated with being an IA is reflected in their less-than-stellar wealth index.

 He then continues:

-This situation will worsen given federal and state tax increases that high-income earners now face.
+This situation will worsen, given federal and state tax increases that high-income earners now face.
 The road to becoming rich via the IA method is lined with income tax tolls and consumption-inspired roadblocks and detours.

-So going under the radar of what currently is considered rich (the sub $250k threshold) might be a better route to minimize your taxes and lower consumption.
-This is something I’ve always suspected and the book’s data shows this.
+So going under the radar of what currently is considered rich (the sub-$250k threshold) might be a better route to minimize your taxes and lower consumption.
+This is something I’ve always suspected, and the book’s data shows this.

 What Motivates the Wealthy?